lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

         }
   }

-* Scan the repo, the php-todo should build first and subsequently trigger the build of the ansible-config-mgt when it gets to the Deploy stage
+* Scan the repo, the php-todo should build first and subsequently trigger the build of the ansible-config-mgt when it gets to the Deploy stage.